bspaulding/Sheets/README.md

 The test suite is run on multiple rubies, and results are recorded in a JSON summary format (via rvm).

-You can view test results inside the test/results directory.
+You can view the latest test results test/results.json.

 License
 ----------